-With that being said, for my own amusement, the other day I asked Grama what she thought about Hillary Clinton.
-Now it may have been a bad cell phone connection, but I think I heard my otherwise sweet little Grama actually growl before saying, ”That woman.”
-She said disapprovingly.
-“Ambitious.”
+For my own amusement, the other day I asked Grama what she thought about Hillary Clinton.
+Now it may have been a bad cell phone connection, but I think I heard my otherwise sweet little Grama actually growl before saying, ”That woman…Ambitious.”

-Which is EXACTLY what Clinton basher Christopher Hitchens says about Hillary.
-He notes her ‘overweening ambition’ in his otherwise thin ‘case’ (think grudge) against her in his latest Slate.com article.
+Which is EXACTLY what Clinton basher Christopher Hitchens said about Hillary.
+He noted her “overweening ambition” in his otherwise thin “case” (think grudge) against her in his latest Slate.com article.

-With all due respect to Grama, there has to be something dark and twisted about the human psyche that only wants people that don’t want power to actually get it.
-Or maybe its that men are go-getters and women are ambitious.
+With all due respect to Grama, there has to be something dark and twisted about the human psyche that only wants people who don’t want power to actually get it.
+Or maybe it’s just men are go-getters and women are ambitious.
 Or maybe it’s just Hillary.
 She has turned into a black light for Americans.
 Highlighting our dandruff and other things we would care not to have mentioned.
 Like the fact that we have no restraint when it comes to our viciousness toward her and can‘t come up with a good reason for it.

-So it’s not that voters really dig name recognition (cough – Schwarzenegger).
-It’s that she got a host of sympathy votes?
+So it’s not that voters respond to name recognition (cough – Schwarzenegger).
+It’s that she got sympathy votes?
 When has Hillary Clinton ever – ever gotten sympathy?
 Her enemies are so quick to hit below the belt that neutrality is the best I’ve seen for her.

-Matthews later defended his comments and said that he was not sharing an ‘opinion’ just historical interpretation.
-It’s like saying that it was not eggplant – it was aubergine.
+Matthews later defended his comments and said that he was not sharing an “opinion” just historical interpretation.
+Which is like saying it’s not eggplant – it’s aubergine.
 It’s really the same thing.

-Politics is a blood sport, but even blood sports have sportsmanship.
-But not when it comes to Hillary.
-Back when her husband was running for president, back in 1992, a television reporter from Columbus, Ohio asked her, “You know, some people think of you as an inspiring female attorney mother, and other people think of you as the overbearing yuppie wife from hell.
+Politics is a blood sport, but even blood sports have sportsmanship – but not when it comes to Hillary.
+When her husband was first running for president, back in 1992, a television reporter from Columbus, Ohio asked her, “You know, some people think of you as an inspiring female attorney mother, and other people think of you as the overbearing yuppie wife from hell.
 How would you describe yourself?”

 You may be wondering the answer to that question.
 I’ll quote from A Time to Kill, “Now imagine she’s white.”
 Think of that question to anyone other than Hillary.
 Could you imagine another first lady hopeful, on the campaign trail EVER being asked that?
-Could you see anyone asking Barbra, Nancy or Laura that??
+Could you see anyone asking Barbara, Nancy or Laura that??
 Hillary’s rapport with the press started way back then.
-Way back then in what the press dubbed “The Year of the Woman”.
+Way back then in what the press dubbed as “The Year of the Woman.”

 It’s as if she’s not liked because she’s a know-it-all.
 She’s running for president – we want a president to KNOW IT ALL.